zer0Kerbal/AeroRadial/README.md

 If so, this part is for you!

+This is a modernization of DaMichel's Aerodynamic RTG part developed in KSP 0.25.
+It has the same stats and cost as the stock RTG, but is designed in an aerodynamic, radially attached form factor.
+It is useful anytime you'd like to use an RTG but don't want lots of drag, or anytime you want a prettier alternative to the boxy stock RTG

 ***Radial Aerodynamic RTG***, because [DaMichel] could.
 Has much lower drag in FAR than stock RTG due to not having attach nodes.

 ### Contains two radial parts